STEMpowering/website/README.md

 Downloads for experiments, donations too, blah blah.
 Also there's an email recording system for when users want to download experiments.

+Emails are stored on a database, and can only be viewed with the statistics credentials.
+These credentials are hashed here, so good luck reading these emails ;).

 Based on the Verti template, info below.

 ## Original Website Template Info